 Businesses with lots of documents, spreadsheets, and other files are the target customers of cloud storage tools.
 The following tools keep large amounts of files in one place, so you can share them and have them edited by colleagues:

 Dropbox is the most popular file storage tool because it is effortless to use, and your first gigabyte of data is free.
 That might be plenty of data for a smaller business.
-You can upload various types of files (PowerPoints, Excel Docs, Word Docs, etc.) and share them with your colleagues via email, Slack, or other project management tools.
+You can upload various files (PowerPoints, Excel Docs, Word Docs, etc.) and share them with your colleagues via email, Slack, or other project management tools.

 Now that you know which resources you’ll probably need to start a business, you can move on to the most important question of your career: What kind of business should you start?